KDE/digikam-doc/asset_management/data_protection.rst

 Make your budget: Data size, required storage volume estimation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Digital camera sensors are 1-2 aperture stops away from fundamental physical limitations.
-What I mean is this: as technology evolves, there is a natural limit to its progress.
+What we mean is this: as technology evolves, there is a natural limit to its progress.
 Sensitivity and noise characteristics for any kind of light sensor are not far from that limit.

 Today's cameras tend towards 10 mega pixels sensors, although this resolution is already too high for compact cameras and deteriorates the end result.
 Given the sensor size and quality of optics, 6 mega pixels are optimum for compact cameras.
 Even DSLR cameras run into their limits at 10-12 mega pixels, for higher resolutions one has to go for full frame sensors (24x36mm) or even bigger formats.